 What will happen if I leave my money in my pension?

-From the age of 55 you can choose to take money out of your pension, or leave it where it is.
+From the minimum retirement age, currently 55, you can choose to take money out of your pension, or leave it where it is.

 If you leave it where it is, your money could potentially grow further – though your money could also go down in value.
 Remember, you don’t have to decide straight away.
 You can take as much time as you like to decide what to do with your money.
 Even if you’re fast approaching your retirement date, you still don’t have to take any money from your pension when the time arrives.

 You might not want to retire as soon as you reach State Pension age, or at the age you’d originally planned to stop working at.
 If this is the case, you can simply leave your pension where it is until you’re ready.
 Remember, you’ll need to let your pension provider know if you do intend to delay your retirement.